openstack-archive/docs-specs/specs/pike/admin-guide-repos.rst

 of these projects.
 We need to optimize the usage of the documentation teams resources.

-Currently the administrator guide is in a seperate git repository from the code and patches being proposed.
+Currently the administrator guide is in a separate git repository from the code and patches being proposed.
 This leads to an "out of site, out of mind" scenario where updates to the administrator guide are an afterthought if they get updated at all.